abilandz/NAT3054/Lecture_2/git.md

   $ git checkout da7bda4 someFile
   ```

-	It is important to specify the file name, otherwise **git checkout** _commitID_ reverts the whole working tree to the status of this commit (and in that case, the resulting state is DETACHED HEAD).
+	It is important to specify the file name, otherwise **git checkout** _commitID_ reverts the whole working tree to the status of this commit (and in the latter case, the resulting state is DETACHED HEAD).